stanford-scs/scp-spec/draft-mazieres-dinrg-scp-01.md

 Doing so may lead to more values becoming confirmed nominated in the background.

-## Prepare messages
+## Ballots

-Once the nomination process is complete at a node (meaning at least one candidate value is confirmed nominated), the node moves on to the prepare phase of the protocol, which uses federated voting to abort and commit ballots.
-A ballot is a pair, consisting of a counter (`n`) and candidate value (`x`):
+Once the nomination process is complete at a node (meaning at least one candidate value is confirmed nominated), the node engages in federated voting on messages to _commit_ and _abort_ ballots.
+A ballot is a pair, consisting of a counter and candidate value:

 ~~~~~ {.xdr}
 struct SCPBallot